mmbman/Katagiri/jewel-mirror-awareness.md

 Right in the middle of one part of your practice, for instance a gassho, you have to be liberated from the form of the gassho.
 If you attach to the form you start to poke your head into the gassho.
 And then you become more and more attached to that form.

 But a buddha doesn’t see the form.
 This means, if you do gassho, just do gassho.
 Gassho is Buddha.
-So a buddha sees gashho as Buddha; gassho is the blooming of the Buddha.
+So a buddha sees gassho as Buddha; gassho is the blooming of the Buddha.

 That means simply to accept things.